-Factor's a judge might consider when the parents argue no support is needed is comparing the incomes of the parties.
-If the income is similar it may prove that both parents can equally afford all the child's expenses and split those costs.
+Factor's a judge might consider when the parents argue no support is needed is comparing the parties' incomes.
+If the payment is similar, both parents can equally afford all the child's expenses and split those costs.

-If both parents have 100% faith that the other parent will do their necessary part to support the child a judge may consider no support being ordered.
-However, there are some factors and problems that can results from this arrangement that most people will not consider.
-Understanding these can help gain more insight on what arrangement is right for you and your children.
+If both parents have 100% faith that the other parent will do their necessary part to support the child, a judge may consider no support being ordered.
+However, some factors and problems can result from this arrangement that most people will not believe.
+Understanding these can help gain more insight into what understanding is suitable for you and your children.

 Best Interest of the Child

-To begin, parents in a child support case will have to remember that all orders regarding their children will be made with their child's best interest in mind.
-This mean that even if parents themselves agree to pay no child support, a judge may think otherwise and order it anyways.
-This is because there are many factors that are considered when ordering child support.
-In examples, the financial situation of the parents like one's ability to make payments and if the parent receiving the support actually needs it; the amount of expenses like medical, health, etc. of the child.
+First, parents in a child support case will have to remember that all orders regarding their children will be made with their child's best interest in mind.
+This means that even if parents themselves agree to pay no child support, a judge may think otherwise and order it anyways.
+This is because many factors are considered when ordering child support.
+For example, the parent's financial situation, like one's ability to make payments and if the parent receiving the support need it; the number of expenses like medical, health, etc. of the child.

 Texas Child Support Guidelines

-If parents will be paying child support determining the amount of child support paid will be used by the child support guidelines.
+If parents pay child support, determining the child support guidelines will use the amount of child support paid.
 This guideline will give you a good prediction of what you can expect to pay, and most states have variations of how much child support will be paid.

 These amounts are determined by how many children are subject to the child support lawsuit at hand.
-Being "subject to the suit" means that the orders they are hoping to put in place will be in regard to these children.
-In lay terms, this means the actual children for whom the parent will be paying child support for.
-For example, there are some instances where one parent may have 3 children but only 2 are eligible for child support because one child has reached the age of 18.
-At the age of 18, or until that child finishes high school, child support stops for that child.
+Being "subject to the suit" means that the orders they are hoping to put in place will be with these children.
+Inlay terms, this means the actual children for whom the parent will be paying child support.
+For example, there are some instances where one parent may have three children, but only two are eligible for child support because one child has reached the age of 18.
+At the age of 18, or until that child finishes high school, child support stops.

-In most the standard guidelines will be applied when considering a child support amount.
-They are determined by applying a percentage (this percentage depends on how many children you will be paying support for) to the monthly net income of the parent.
+In most, the standard guidelines will be applied when considering a child support amount.
+They are determined by using a percentage (this percentage depends on how many children you will be paying support for) to the parent's monthly net income.
 The monthly net income is the parent's takeaway pay after all deductions have been made.
-Deductions can be anything from, federal taxes, social security taxes, Medicare, insurance premiums, etc.
+Conclusions can be from federal taxes, social security taxes, Medicare, insurance premiums, etc.

 The breakdown for what percentage of your net monthly income is as follows: